TinoOnline/go-notes/go.md

 ## 11. For Loops

 - go only has one looping constructor (for loop)
+- you can use the continue statement to make the next iteration start early
 - init. and post statements are optional:
-    - essentially becomes a while loop
+    - essentially becomes a while loop, you can break to terminate
     - ```
         for ; sum < 1000; {
             sum += sum